Cigna (CI) Q1 2017 Results - Earnings Call Transcript

 Thanks, Will.
 Good morning, everyone, and thank you for joining our call today.

 Before we get started, I'd like to take a moment to thank Tom McCarthy for his many years of service with Cigna.
 As you know Tom announced his retirement this past February.
-Tom has not only been an instrumental leader within our organization for more than three decades with considerable accomplishments and contributions to our growth and success, he's also a good friend to many best and we'll miss him on a both personal and professional level.
-Tom's excited to start his next chapter and I know you'll join me in wishing him and Linda (03:51) all the best in his upcoming retirement.
+Tom has not only been an instrumental leader within our organization for more than three decades with considerable accomplishments and contributions to our growth and success, he's also a good friend to many of us, and we'll miss him on a both personal and professional level.
+Tom's excited to start his next chapter and I know you'll join me in wishing him and Linda (3:51) all the best in his upcoming retirement.

 Also, Eric Palmer will be stepping into our CFO role the summer.
-Eric's a proven financially leader with a strong track record of accomplishments over his 20 years with our company and I'm confident in the value he'll bring to the role.
+Eric's a proven financially leader with a strong track record of accomplishments over his 20 years with our company, and I'm confident in the value he'll bring to the role.
 Eric's looking forward to discussions with you as we look ahead to Cigna's future and he'll be joining us for the Q&A portion of today's call.

 To begin this morning's call, I'll briefly highlight our strong financial results.
-I'll then discuss how our approach to engaging, incenting and supporting our customers and healthcare professionals, combined with our ongoing investments in innovative capabilities continues to fuel our growth and drive differentiated value for our stakeholders.
+I'll then discuss how our approach to engaging, incenting and supporting our customers and healthcare professionals, combined with our ongoing investments in innovative capabilities, continues to fuel our growth and drive differentiated value for our stakeholders.
 Tom will then address our first quarter financial results in more detail as well as provide more specifics for increased outlook for 2017 before we take your questions.
 And after Q&A I'll wrap up the call with a few closing remarks.

 I'll start with some highlights of our results.
-We started off 2017 with strong momentum and earnings growth across each of Cigna's business segments.
+We started off 2017 with strong momentum in earnings growth across each of Cigna's business segments.
 For the first quarter of 2017, consolidated revenue increased 5% to more than $10 billion.
 We achieved 20% earnings growth with adjusted income from operations for the first quarter of $719 million or $2.77 per share.

 Our Global Health Care business delivered earnings growth of 12% over the first quarter of 2016 with strong customer growth across all Commercial market segments, increased contributions from specialty solutions, well-managed medical costs and effective operating expense management.